SWITRS: On What Days Do Motorcycles Crash?

 Day of the Week

-The weekends showed a decrease in the number of all motor-vehicle accidents.
-But for motorcycles, for whom weekends are the prime riding time, there is actually an increase on the weekends.
 If we think of weekends as a kind of mini-holiday, they provide a way to look at the same seasonal holiday phenomenon discussed above.
 Winter holidays showed high variance, so I would expect to see some weekends with high winter ridership, and some with low ridership.
 Summer holidays had low variance, so I expect to see similar ridership on all summer weekends.

-Thus, it appears we can conclude that weekend rider behavior does seem to track seasonal holiday riding behavior.
+We can conclude that weekend rider behavior does seem to track seasonal holiday riding behavior.
 And like the trends for holidays, the weekend results could be due to weather.